 The Aztecs considered chocolate to be a powerful aphrodisiac and source of energy.
 It contains a chemical called phenylethylamine, a naturally occurring amphetamine which has been linked to falling in love.
 Chocolate also contains tryptophan, which your brain uses to make mood-elevating serotonin.

-If you buy chocolate for your sweetheart this Valentine’s Day, please remember to choose fair trade chocolate, so you can be sure that everyone along the way benefits from your purchase from the cacao farmer to your sweetie!
-Oryana carries a large variety of fair trade chocolate and confections including Alter Eco, Green & Black, Theo, Endangered Species, Lilly's and locally-made Grocer's Daughter and Just Good Chocolate.
+If you buy chocolate for your sweetheart this Valentine’s Day, remember to choose FAIR TRADE chocolate, so you can be sure that everyone along the way benefits from your purchase from the cacao farmer to your sweetie!
+Oryana carries a large variety of fair trade chocolate and confections including Alter Eco, Green & Black, Theo, Endangered Species, Lilly’s and locally-made Grocer’s Daughter.

 If you’re in the mood to get creative in the kitchen, here are some easy chocolate recipes for you to make at home either as a surprise for your honey, or that you can make together.

 1 1/2 cups almonds, ground fine

 3 tablespoons coconut oil